 LIHI Certificate #12 - Tallassee Shoals Project, Georgia

-There are two generating units, a 2.2 MW variable pitch Kaplan fed by a 400 yd headrace and a 100 KW submersible fixed pitch Kaplan built within the dam.
+The project includes: a concrete gravity dam; a 1,400-foot-long headrace channel from the dam to the powerhouse; one 11-foot-diameter penstock; trashracks with clear spacing of 2 inches in front of the dam and 4 inches in front of the penstocks.
+There are two generating units, a 2.2 MW variable pitch Kaplan turbine fed by a 400-yard-long headrace and a 100 KW submersible fixed pitch Kaplan unit built within the dam.
 Both are operational but the 100 KW unit is rarely used due to its relative size and the manual labor required to clean its trash rake.
-Operations are run of the river with a Georgia Environmental Protection Department required minimum flow between dam and tailrace of 57 cfs.
-The minimum flow is maintained via computer control with continuous electronic record keeping.
+The powerhouse discharges to a 750-foot-long tailrace.

 |Project Name||Tallassee Shoals|